clonsberry/github-slideshow/_posts/0000-01-02-clonsberry.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "I used to be"
 ---
-# I used to be an adventurer like you...
+## an adventurer like you
+until I took an arrow to the knee
 Use the left arrow to go back!